jboynyc/textnets/docs/tutorial.rst

    groups = tn.project(node_type='doc')
    groups.summary()

-The resulting network only contains nodes of the chosen type.
+The resulting network only contains nodes of the chosen type (``doc`` or ``term``).
 Edge weights are calculated, and node attributes are maintained.

+Like the bipartite network, the projected textnet also has a `plot
+<ProjectedTextnet.plot>` method.
+This takes an optional argument, ``alpha``,
+which can help "declutter" the resulting visualization by removing edges.
+The value for this argument is a significance value, and only edges with a significance value at or below the chosen value are kept.
+What remains in the pruned graph is called the "backbone" in the network science literature.
+Commonly chosen values for ``alpha`` are in the range between 0.2 and 0.6 (with lower values resulting in more aggressive pruning).

+In visualizations of the projected network, you may want to scale nodes according to centrality.
+Pass the argument ``scale_nodes_by`` with a value of "betweenness," "closeness," "strength" or "eigenvector_centrality."

+Label nodes using the boolean argument ``label_nodes``.
+As above, ``show_clusters`` will mark groups of nodes with a community structure.

 From the Command Line
 ---------------------